gesslar/lpc-mcp/README.md

 ## Credits

 - **John (jlchmura)** - The INCOMPARABLY SKILLED MASTER PROGRAMMER whose [LPC language server](https://github.com/jlchmura/lpc-language-server) rescued LPC development from 1995.
 Without his greatness, kindness, and all-around hunk demeanour, we would still be `grep`-ing through mudlibs like cavemen.
-This cos theMCP server is merely a humble wrapper around his genius. 🙇
+This MCP server is merely a humble wrapper around his genius.
 - [Model Context Protocol](https://modelcontextprotocol.io/) - The protocol making this possible
 - Built in an hour of inspired hacking in 2025